crpmax/mc-bots/README.md

 `-x` The most minimal run - No listeners, no control, no chat - useful for large amounts of bots for better performance
 `-t` Set proxy type - SOCKS4 or SOCKS5
 `-l` Set proxy list file
+`-g` Try to simulate gravity by falling down
 `-nicks` Set nicknames file

 ## ⚠ DISCLAIMER